-Use the VRI-iS screen to enable VRI-iS, view prescriptions, view the map, adjust parameters, and add sectors.
+Use the VRI-IS screen to enable VRI-iS, view prescriptions, view the map, adjust parameters and add sectors.

-Push Menu, Programs, and VRI to access the VRI-iS screen.
-Refer to Figure 170-1.
+Push Menu, Programs, VRI and VRI-iS.
+Refer to Figure 172-1.

 VRI-iS Enable/Disable

 VRI-iS is only available when VRI-iS has been configured in a Comm Port.
 After the control panel has been set up, the VRI-iS option can be enabled or disabled by doing the following: